Erectile Dysfunction: Effects On Mental Health And Treatment Options

 How can erectile dysfunction be treated?

 The proper treatment for erectile dysfunction may depend on the cause.
 A doctor may assess each individual for specific erectile dysfunction symptoms, underlying health conditions, and family medical history before determining the best course of treatment.
 This assessment may include questions about a person's medications, including prescription medications or illegal drugs.
-While some people may feel awkward answering questions about their sex life and substance use, these questions may help a doctor to recommend the best treatment.
+While some people may feel awkward answering questions about their sex life and substance use, these questions can help the doctor recommend the best treatment.

 Does sex therapy help with ED?